TheHolm/zfs-recursive-snapshots-for-backup/README.md

 ```
 why guid in the path?
 It is unique, does not change and guarantee that it will be no clashes

-Also 3 files will be created in *backup_root/dataset_guid/* for all dataset including not backup parents of backed up datasets.
+Also 3 files will be created in *backup_root/dataset_guid/* for **all** dataset including not backup parents of backed up datasets.
 * *dataset_guid/properties.json* - listed all local properties of the dataset.
-Just do be used by your script if required
+Just to be used by your script if required.
-* *dataset_guid/before_restore.sh* - shell script to create mount directory and dataset and set zfs properties with exception of "mountpoint".
+* *dataset_guid/before_restore.sh* - shell script to create mount directory, dataset itself and set zfs properties with exception of "mountpoint".
 It will do it at same path and pool as directory created for backup.
 Please do not try to use it as is.
 It may be not what you want.
+This is why *properties.json* is there.
 * *dataset_guid/after_restore.sh* - shell script to unmount dataset, destroy directory and set "mountpoint" on dataset to how it was during backup.

 # Backup it